The Proposal to Resolve the Loan Charge

 Indeed, rather worryingly, we are hearing of cases where HMRC are advancing arguments in some cases which are diametrically opposite to those being advanced by them in other cases.
 The inevitable conclusion is that HMRC are willing to run any argument that suits them in any instance in order to maximise the possible tax-take.
 For this reason, it is essential that any settlement provides a complete resolution and does not afford either party an opportunity to make subsidiary claims on the other.

-For this reason, in addition to the settlement opportunity described above, we strongly recommend that the Government consider implementing legislation to protect affected taxpayers from such “loan” repayment demands by the creditor of record where the “loan” in question is also subject to tax as earnings.
+Finally, many creditors of record have been seeking to enforce repayment of what they believe to be outstanding loans due from affected taxpayers.
+Because the “loans” are treated as earnings for tax purposes, and an enforceable debt claim for contract law purposes, it puts affected taxpayers in the worst of both worlds.
+For this reason, in addition to a “Disguised Remuneration Settlement Opportunity” described above, we strongly recommend that the Government consider implementing legislation to protect affected taxpayers from such “loan” repayment demands by the creditor of record where the “loan” in question is also subject to tax as earnings.
 In this vein, we draw your attention to the remarks made by the Chartered Institute of Taxation (CIOT) in their 30 September 2021 Budget Representation.
 We would also suggest that HMRC work with the Insolvency Service to provide clear guidance to prevent liquidators from pursuing individuals for repayment of DR scheme loans previously granted to them by a company that has subsequently gone into liquidation.

-We also wish to emphasize that our proposal should not be seen as letting affected taxpayers off the hook in a way that would result in unfairness to the rest of the taxpaying public, since affected taxpayers haven’t done anything wrong except be in the wrong place at the wrong time.
+We also wish to emphasize that our proposals should not be seen as letting affected taxpayers off the hook in a way that would result in unfairness to the rest of the taxpaying public, since affected taxpayers haven’t done anything wrong except be in the wrong place at the wrong time.
 Insofar as there are any lessons to be learned here, they have nothing to do with taxpayer non-compliance and everything to do with the fact that there are unscrupulous promoters of DR schemes who will do anything to maximize their own profits at the expense of these taxpayers, with little regard for the consequences.
 The historic and continued use of DR schemes shows that the Loan Charge has not had the desired deterrent effect on avoidance, evasion or other forms of non-compliance.
 But we are not talking about taxpayer behaviour in this case.
-The very fact that these schemes are still being used tells you a lot more about promoter behaviour than it does about taxpayer behaviour.
+The very fact that these DR schemes are still being used tells you a lot more about promoter behaviour than it does about taxpayer behaviour.

 Recommendations for HMRC and the Government to consider